Alternating current: Waveguides

 Waveguides are similar to coaxial cables, as both consist of tubes, with the biggest difference being that waveguides have no inner conductor.
 Waveguides can have any arbitrary cross section, but rectangular cross sections are the most common.
 Because waveguides do not have an inner conductor to carry a return current, waveguides cannot deliver energy by means of an electric current, but rather by means of a guided electromagnetic field.
 Although surface currents do flow on the inner walls of the waveguides, those surface currents do not carry power.
 Power is carried by the guided electromagnetic fields.
 The surface currents are set up by the guided electromagnetic fields and have the effect of keeping the fields inside the waveguide and preventing leakage of the fields to the space outside the waveguide.
 Waveguides have dimensions comparable to the wavelength of the alternating current to be transmitted, so they are feasible only at microwave frequencies.
 In addition to this mechanical feasibility, electrical resistance of the non-ideal metals forming the walls of the waveguide causes dissipation of power (surface currents flowing on lossy conductors dissipate power).
 At higher frequencies, the power lost to this dissipation becomes unacceptably large.

 Fiber optics

 At frequencies greater than 200 GHz, waveguide dimensions become impractically small, and the ohmic losses in the waveguide walls become large.
 Instead, fiber optics, which are a form of dielectric waveguides, can be used.
 For such frequencies, the concepts of voltages and currents are no longer used.

-Mathematics of AC voltages
+Formulation

 Alternating currents are accompanied (or caused) by alternating voltages.
 An AC voltage v can be described mathematically as a function of time by the following equation: